googleapis/google-cloud-node/packages/error-reporting/README.md

 This module provides Stackdriver Error Reporting support for Node.js applications.
 [Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) is a feature of Google Cloud Platform that allows in-depth monitoring and viewing of errors reported by applications running in almost any environment.

 ![Stackdriver Error Reporting overview](doc/images/errors-overview.png)

 Here's an introductory video that provides some more details:

 [![Learn about Error Reporting in Stackdriver](https://img.youtube.com/vi/cVpWVD75Hs8/0.jpg)](https://www.youtube.com/watch?v=cVpWVD75Hs8)

+Note that [@google-cloud/logging-winston][logging-winston] and [@google-cloud/logging-bunyan][logging-bunyan] automatically integrate with the Error Reporting service for Error objects logged at severity `error` or higher, for applications running on Google Cloud Platform.
+If you are already using Winston or Bunyan in your application, and don't need direct access/control of error reporting, you may want to check those modules as well.

 ## Prerequisites